-Current Rule/Section New Rule/Section Proposed Changes 1) Changed the title from "New Source Review" to "New Source Review - Definitions and General Requirements."
+Current Rule/Section New Rule/Section Proposed Changes 1) Title Same Changed the title from "New Source Review" to "New Source Review - Definitions and General Requirements."
 The title change is to make it more descriptive of the provisions the rule contains.
 2) 801.B 802.B.1 This exemption section is being moved as Rule 802.B, Exemptions, is the new location for the Reg.
-VIII exemptions 3) 801.C Deleted the term "Ambient Air Quality Standards" since it is already defined in Rule 102 (Definitions) 4) 801.C Added new definitions for "real" and "enforceable" to clarify the existing ERC banking terminology.
+VIII exemptions 3) 801.C 102 Consolidated the term "Ambient Air Quality Standards" onto the existing definition in Rule 102 (Definitions) 4) 801.C Added new definitions for "real" and "enforceable" to clarify the existing ERC banking terminology.
 5) 801.C Deleted the "Net Emissions Increase" definition.
 The definition will no longer be needed because the revised Reg.
 VIII provisions are based on "Potential to Emit" (PTE).
 Rule 102 already includes a definition of PTE.
-6) 801.C Same Revised the " Project " definition.
+6) 801.C Deleted the "Municipal Waste Combustor Organics, Metals, and Acid Gases" definition.
+This definition was added in 1997 to try and incorporate the federal PSD requirements.
+However, the CFR reference described the compounds to be included in the measurement and is not an actual definition itself.
+Hence, the definition will be removed so the pollutants will be treated similarly to other pollutants in Rule 802, such as sulfuric acid mist, total reduced sulfur, and reduced sulfur compounds.
+7) 801.C Same Revised the " Project " definition.
 Due to the changes in the daily offset threshold and to adhere with SB 288 requirements, the District added additional language to prevent circumvention of applying BACT or AQIA to projects requesting usage or throughput increases if a facility waits longer than 12 months between applications.
-7) 801.D.1.b Same Replaced text "owner or operator" with "applicant" throughout the regulation.
-8) 801.E.2.d Same Deleted vague language 9) 801.F New text that ensures that applicants comply with all regulatory requirements
+8) 801.D.1.b Same Replaced text "owner or operator" with "applicant" throughout the regulation.
+9) 801.E.2.d Same Deleted vague language 10) 801.F New text that ensures that applicants comply with all regulatory requirements